Renitent lines: The general case

+Recall that there were at least $\lambda$ sharply $(q-\lambda)$-uniform directions and so the points of $U$ are incident with at least $\lambda$ renitent lines with a sharply $(q-\lambda)$-uniform slope.
+Hence the renitent lines with a sharply $(q-\lambda)$-uniform direction cannot be covered by an envelope of class less than $\lambda$.
+But they can be covered by an envelope of class $\lambda$: the product of $\lambda$ pencils centered at the points of $U$.
+In total we obtain an envelope of class $\lambda(\lambda-1)+\lambda=\lambda^2$ and there is no envelope with smaller class with the given properties. \end{example}

+Consider the envelope ensured by Theorem \ref{lambda2}.
+The renitent lines incident with sharply $(q-\lambda)$-uniform directions of $\cE_\lambda$ are contained in a factor of degree at least $\lambda$ (since the sharply $(q-\lambda)$-uniform directions are incident with $\lambda$ of these lines, and pencils centered at such directions are not contained in the envelope) and hence from the second part of the previous theorem the following is clear.

-\begin{corollary} Suppose that the assumptions of the previous theorem holds and also that there exists a sharply $(q-\lambda)$-uniform direction.
+\begin{corollary} Suppose that the assumptions of the previous theorem holds.
 Then there are at most $\lambda^2-\lambda$ directions incident with less than $\lambda$ renitent lines.
 More precisely, if $\lambda_d$ denotes the number of renitent lines with slope $d$ for every $(d)\in \cE_{\lambda}$, then

-\end{corollary} \begin{proof} Suppose for the contrary that there are at least $\lambda^2-\lambda+1$ directions incident with less than $\lambda$ renitent lines.
-Then the algebraic envelope of renitent lines contains the pencils of carriers with these directions.
-It follows that the renitent lines incident with sharply $(q-\lambda)$-uniform directions are contained in a dual curve of degree less than $\lambda$.
-We know that this dual curve does not contain the corresponding pencils (in these cases $M(d)\neq 0$ in the previous proof) and hence it cannot meet a pencil in $\lambda$ lines, a contradiction.